-e-CHUG An Online Alcohol Use Self-Screening Instrument for KSU Students
+e-CHUG An Online Alcohol Use Self-Screening Instrument for K-State Students

 When you access the e-CHUG, you are prompted to enter some demographic information and information on your personal alcohol use.
 After all information has been entered, you submit the form.
 The information you entered is processed and then compares your responses to national and local college norms.
 Then your personalized feedback is displayed in a standard format.